FF+ manifesto: Cape Exit, guns and community councils

 Crime and corruption

-- Focus on a rural safety plan to stop farm attacks and livestock theft;
+- Focus on rural safety plan, to stop farm attacks and livestock theft.

 - Make private spending on safety and security tax-deductible.